- 197 Tests

 Finally, questions in numerical sequence tests evaluate the candidate's ability to exploit figures in a rational and analytical manner.
 These questions demand a fundamental aptitude of education so that he can successfully compete with others in similar trades.
 Therefore, gauging one’s numerical ability is preferred for key positions in an organization rather than evaluating their educational accomplishments.
 The questions in these tests determine the applicant's understanding of number sequences, numerical conversion, the intermission between figures and their instinct to carry out analytical-numerical calculations.
 You can practice several different number sequence tests online.

 is your number 1 online practise aptitude test and assessment provider.
-Our aim is to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
+We aim to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
 Our test developers have years of experience in the field of occupational psychology and developed the most realistic and accurate practice tests available online.
-Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress and performance in relation to your norm group.
+Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress and performance to your norm group.

 We offer a tailor-made Number Sequence Pack to fully prepare you for your assessment.